learn-co-curriculum/hs-variables-mini-lab/README.md

 last = "OBAMA"
 age = 53

-puts "The president of the US is " + first.capitalize + last.capitalize + "and he is " + age.to_s + "years old."
+puts "The president of the US is " + first.capitalize + " " + last.capitalize + " and he is " + age.to_s + " years old."
 ```
 (X) The president of the US is Barack Obama and he is 53 years old.
 ( ) The president of the US is BARACK OBAMA and he is 53 years old.